MicrosoftDocs/win32/desktop-src/shell/shell-canstartstopservice.md

 ---
-Description: Determines if the current user can start and stop the named service. ms.assetid: 1428F529-61F6-4113-A553-2C0D617FD859
+description: Determines if the current user can start and stop the named service. ms.assetid: 1428F529-61F6-4113-A553-2C0D617FD859
 title: Shell.CanStartStopService method (Shldisp.h)
 ms.topic: reference